info@adifferentthread.com

 “Raw Poetry via soulful Americana” - Glide Mag (single write-up)

-“It’s a humble but potent anthem of hope, perfect for reflective moments or road trips through dusk-lit landscapes.” - Indie Spirits (single write-up)
+“It’s a humble but potent anthem of hope” - Indie Spirits (single write-up)

-“C’est intime, universel, et ça nous tend la main sans nous juger.” - Direct Actu (single write-up)
+“C’est intime, universel, et ça nous tend la main sans nous juger.” - Direct Actu (blog single write-up)

-“Perfect for moments of introspection or long journeys.” - Music for all (single write-up)
+“Perfect for moments of introspection or long journeys.” - Music for all (blog single write-up)

-“A warm, comforting listening experience with an uplifting vibe!” - Caesar Live n Loud” (single write-up)
+“A warm, comforting … with an uplifting vibe!” - Caesar Live n Loud” (blog single write-up)

-“The couple really know how to throw down an amazing musical tapestry, one which beckons like a siren song.” - Alan Cackett (album review)
+“An amazing musical tapestry, one which beckons like a siren song” - Alan Cackett (prev. album review)

-Track review and interview “It never hits a false note” - Two Story Melody
+“It never hits a false note” - Two Story Melody (single review)

 Radio interview and live session - NPR WUNC